dirthf0A/teto/README.md

 # Teto ASM

-Open-source **Attack Surface Management (ASM) platform** for discovering, monitoring, and securing external assets.
+Open-source **Attack Surface Management (ASM) platform** for discovering, monitoring, and securing internet-facing assets.

-Teto helps security teams, pentesters, and bug bounty hunters automatically map their attack surface and detect vulnerabilities across domains, services, and infrastructure.
+Teto automatically maps your organization's external attack surface and continuously scans it for vulnerabilities.

 ---